ArcInstitute/stack/README.md

 ## Quick Start

+The demo tutorials use small example datasets, with download instructions provided in the notebooks.
+They are expected to run in several minutes on a standard desktop or workstation with a GPU, and may take longer on CPU-only systems.

 - Use Stack to embed your single-cell data: [Notebook](notebooks/tutorial-embed.ipynb)
 - Use Stack to zero-shot predict unseen perturbation/observation profiles: [Notebook](notebooks/tutorial-predict.ipynb)